Haddox/prot_stab_analysis_pipeline/README.md

 * `--three_prime_flanking_seq`: a DNA sequence that flanks the coding sequence of interest on the 3' end of the sequencing read (string).
 The coding sequence should begin immediately before the first nucleotide of this flanking sequence.
 Note: this DNA sequence should be in the same 5'-to-3' orientation as `five_prime_flanking_seq`.
 Note: the default sequence used in Rocklin et al., 2017, Science was `CTCGAG`

-* `--output_dir` : a path to an output directory where all the results will be stored.
+* `--output_dir`: a path to an output directory where all the results will be stored.
 This directory will be created if it does not already exist

+* `--protein_or_dna_level`: whether `designed_sequences_file` contains DNA or protein sequences.
+Options are: 'protein' or 'dna'.
+Default is: 'protein'.

 The output of this step is described in the below section, and includes all output except for the output data in the folder called `stability_scores`.